 Once you have your slide editor, I recommend you pick a template.
-A good template will save you a massive amount of time.
-It will also give the deck that professional "look and feel'' that we're all chasing after.
+A good template saves a massive amount of time.
+It also give the deck that professional "look and feel'' that we're all chasing after.

 I have selected the best templates for startup pitch decks in a previous article, available here.
 I picked both free and paid templates, and even threw in my own template (still WIP, don't be too harsh) so you have plenty of options.

-Obviously, those templates are for Powerpoint/Keynote/Google Slides users.
-If you are on Canva or Slidebean, directly use the templates at your disposal.
+Obviously, those templates are for Powerpoint, Keynote, or Google Slides users.
+If you are on Canva, Slidebean, or Pitch, use the templates that are pre-included within the tool.

 Once you find the perfect template, you want to modify it so that it reflects your brand identity.
 To do so, you need to access the "Slide Master".